CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 In the case of a model repository like those hosted in Hugging Face, one can describe the files that comprise it as a composition with an ML-BOM.
 Specifically, it would be declared as an assembly type of composition.

-Specifically, a `component` entry would be created for each file and declared in the ML-BOM's `components` array then the assembly relationship would appear within the BOM's `compositions` array under `assemblies` using `bom-ref` links to each of the file components.
+Specifically, a `component` entry would be created for each file and declared in the ML-BOM's `components` array hierarchically under the model's `component` then declare the assembly relationship within within the BOM's `compositions` array under `assemblies` by providing the `bom-ref` link to the model component that contains the hierarchy of the constituting (file) components within the model repository.

 ###### Example: Qwen/Qwen-7B model